c3sr/split-ner/README.md

 **Question:**
 Transformer training seems to be very sensitive to learning rate!
 We can't select a high LR, and low LR may not be able to train the remaining supporting parameters to train well.
 So, how to we strike a balance?
 Or, how else can we feed in additional guidance input to BERT-based transformer models?

+#### Notes
-**Current**: Running QA/Normal models with BiLSTM as the main LM (with frozen BioBERT embeddings) (+Punctuation guidance) to see how well it performs and whether additional guidance vectors are utilized well.
+1. Running QA/Normal models with BiLSTM as the main LM (with frozen BioBERT embeddings) (+Punctuation guidance) to see how well it performs and whether additional guidance vectors are utilized well.
 Also it seems, from training time perspective LSTM is **almost similar** to BERT (but has 2M params vs 102M in BERT).